 Sin, of course, is connected in the minds of the young, almost invariably, to things that make them feel good, indeed quite unmistakably good.
 And young people know good things when they feel them.
 The big world of religion seems to have gotten it all wrong about the obviously good pleasures God created.

 Metanoia, as generations of exegetes have pointed out, is not inaccurately translated as repentance, but even repentance is misunderstood if one does not take a hard look at the Greek word itself.
 The “change” suggested by the preposition meta, is of the nous, the thinking, the way we understand and look at reality.
-To be sorry you must see what you did wrong, and that requires in turn seeing what is right – that is, how the world God created really is, and how you, therefore (say it again: therefore), ought to be.
-In other words, to see what is right morally, you must have a basic grasp of what is true metaphysically.
+To be sorry you must see that what you did was wrong, and that requires in turn seeing what is right – that is, how the world God created really is, and how you, therefore (say it again: therefore), ought to be.
+In other words, to see what is right morally, you must have at least a rudimentary grasp of what is true metaphysically.

 To expect us to be horrified by sin without even a glimpse of the beauty of goodness is typical topsy-turvy modern religiosity, sure to send sane people running from the pews (and, predictably, to any immediately available pleasures).
 Young people, who have already touched real pleasure and excitement in their lives, will never be persuaded by a moral code articulated by pallid faces and wagging fingers.
 They know better, and they are right.

 Just as practical philosophy has pressured theoretical philosophy into a defensive posture in recent times, similarly instructional preaching and well thought-out catechism and doctrinal theology find themselves out-gestured by moralizing postures, or by swaying liturgical songfests.
 Church congregations often seem to be trying to compensate with frenetic emotion what they lack in sober conviction.